-As each geodesic evolves, we dynamically capture the position and velocity $(r(t),\,\dot{r}(t))$ of the orbit, each time it crossed the equatorial plane, with $\dot{r}(t)>0$.
-This process defines a KAM curve of successive intersections for each geodesic.
-Putting together the various KAM curves that correspond to different geodesics we sketch a Poincar\'e map.
-In Fig. \ref{fig:Poincare_map} we demonstrate the Poincar\'e map for the aforementioned matter-enriched rotating BH.
-It is instantly obvious that we have managed to capture, at least, three resonant island of stability shown with red, green and blue.
-Figure \ref{fig:Poincare_map}, left panel, shows the whole structure of orbital phase-space.
-The black KAM curves encircle the central point, that corresponds to a spherical orbit.
-This is the typical part of an integrable system.
-In fact, most non-integrable systems possess similar black curves that appear due to the strength of the perturbation inserted in the Hamiltonian.
-Therefore, the structure of phase space does not break down.
-Into the strong-field regime, though, numerous islands appear that to not encircle the central point of the Poincar\'e map, but rather encapsulated the stable periodic points of the resonance.
-The island structure around the resonance $2/5$ and $2/3$, shown with blue and red colors, respectively, is, according to the Poincar\'e-Birkhoff theorem, imprints of chaos and non-integrability of the system under consideration.
-Figure \ref{fig:Poincare_map}, right panel, shows a clearer zoomed-in depiction of the island nested structure.
-Interestingly, we do not only observe resonant islands, that surround stable periodic points, but we also find a chaotic layer, that surrounds the $1/2$-resonant islands, not shown here.
-This occurs due to the fact that our meticulous scan managed to hit exactly a periodic unstable point of the $1/2$ Birkhoff chain, from which chaotic orbits emanate (shown in green).
-We can understand that the green structure is indeed a layer of purely chaotic orbits due to the intersections arrangement in the map, which are erratic and scattered, in contrast to KAM curves and resonant islands that present well-arranged clockwise intersections.
+Figure \ref{fig:Poincare_map}, left panel, shows the structure of the map.
+The black curves encircle the central point of the map.
+These correspond to the KAM curves, away from resonances, that smoothly depart from the invariant curves of integrable systems.
+In fact, most non-integrable systems associated with EMRIs possess KAM curves that are similar to invariant ones, due to the fact that the perturbation inserted in the Hamiltonian is sufficiently small, in order to not completely disintegrate the whole phase space of orbits.
+Therefore, the structure of phase space does not entirely break down.
+Into the strong-field regime, though, numerous islands appear that do not encircle the central point of the Poincar\'e map, but rather encapsulate the stable periodic points of resonances.
+The island structure around the resonance $2/5$ and $2/3$, shown with blue and red colors, respectively, serve as imprints of chaos and non-integrability of the system under consideration.
+Figure \ref{fig:Poincare_map}, right panel, shows a clear, zoomed-in, depiction of the islands' nested structure.
+Interestingly, we do not only observe resonant islands, but we also show a chaotic layer, that surrounds densely the $1/2$-resonant islands.
+This occurs due to the fact that we have not crossed through the resonant island, but rather traversed within the vicinity of the chaotic zone forming around them.
 This discussion is very relevant when one sketches the corresponding rotation curve that results from the structure of successive intersections in the map.